-Nevertheless, there is often a difference in practice, at least in mutual perception: the principle of profit is not dominant in all creative business sectors, certainly where the government plays a significant role in safeguarding the public interest.
+Nevertheless, there is often a difference in practice, at least in mutual perception: the principle of profit is not dominant in many creative industries, certainly where the government plays a significant role in safeguarding the public interest.
 However similar they may seem, the entrepreneur and the artist sometimes operate in separate worlds.
-This is quite understandable: after all, cultural policy also focuses on artistic research and experimentation, meticulous conservation, multiformity and top quality - with no profit motive.
+This is quite understandable: after all, cultural policy also focuses on artistic research and experimentation, meticulous conservation, diversity and quality - with no profit motive.
 Yet quite erroneously this has led to the emergence of stereotypical images: as if the 'market' only has a negative effect on cultural quality, and as if 'culture' is concerned with subsidy addicts only.
 This makes it seem as if the domain of the arts and cultural heritage are totally divorced from other sectors of the economy.